ImRuchiShah/Data-Analysis-Project---Maven-Toys-Sales/README.md

 - Adding calculated columns and measures
 - Designing an interactive report

-**Part 2**
+<h3 align = center> Expansion Analysis </h3>

-In addition to it, another analysis is made to analyse the expansion possibility based on the profits incured from the products.
+Another Dashboard is made using the same dataset to analyse the expansion possibility based on the profits incured from the products.